wppbav/developer.wppbav.com/docs/developer-tools/python/index.md

 Queries are validated automatically thanks to `pydantic` and retrieved asynchronously via the `httpx` package.

-To start using `bavapi`, go to the [Getting Started](getting-started/authentication.md) section.
+To start using `bavapi`, go to the [Installation](installation.md) section.

-After going through the "Getting Started" section, please see [Basic Usage](usage/basic.md).
+After going through the Installation, please see [Basic Usage](usage/basic.md).
 For more advanced topics, see the [Advanced Usage](usage/advanced.md) section.

 Each Fount API endpoint may behave slightly differently.
 You can find detailed explanations in